-- Only those applications which are responsive and compliant will be evaluated. - The technical criteria (education, experience, language) will be worth a maximum 100 points with a weightage of 70%. - Technical criteria for evaluation (Max100 points). - o Criteria 1: Relevance in education background Max 15 points. - Criteria 2: Experience working on Infrastructure finance and Investment, infrastructure development and public service delivery across Africa - Max 40 points. - Criteria 3: Demonstrable substantive experience in developing publications and knowledge products across Africa - Max 25 points - Criteria 4: Experience in working with UNDP and familiarity with UNDP editorial guidelines and templates - Max 10 points. - o Criteria 5: Excellent English communications skills Max 10 points.
+- Only those applications which are responsive and compliant will be evaluated. - The technical criteria (education, experience, language) will be worth a maximum 100 points with a weightage of 70%. - Technical criteria for evaluation (Max100 points). - a.
+Criteria 1: Relevance in education background Max 15 points. - b.
+Criteria 2: Experience working on Infrastructure finance and Investment, infrastructure development and public service delivery across Africa Max 40 points. - c.
+Criteria 3: Demonstrable substantive experience in developing publications and knowledge products across Africa Max 25 points - d.
+Criteria 4: Experience in working with UNDP and familiarity with UNDP editorial guidelines and templates Max 10 points. - e.
+Criteria 5: Excellent English communications skills Max 10 points. - For those passing technical evaluation above, offers will be evaluated per the Combined Scoring method: - a.
+Technical (70%) - b.
+Financial Evaluation (30%) - The financial proposal shall specify an all-inclusive daily fee (including number of anticipated working days and all foreseeable expenses to carry out the assignment); and - Applicant receiving the Highest Combined Score and has accepted UNDP's General Terms and Conditions will be awarded the contract.